RasterStack Data Model¶

 - ImageData: Multi-band raster data for a single time point with spatial extent, CRS, and band metadata

-- RasterStack: Time-organized collection of ImageData objects, enabling temporal analysis and processing
+- RasterStack: Time-organized collection of ImageData objects with lazy loading, enabling temporal analysis and processing

 tasks=tasks,